-This can get pricey, so be careful.
+This can get pricey.
 Most professional editors charge at least two cents per word (which equals to about twenty dollars an hour).
 If it’s anything below that, the editor is not charging their worth.

 You should also get a sample edit from any editor beforehand to see if they work well with your manuscript.
 Just cause they’re a good editor doesn’t mean they’re the editor for you.